 § 5 Duration of contract

-(4) At the end of the contract, the client must return all items handed over by Circula or assure Circula in writing that they have been deleted.
-The client must delete or destroy all copies of the software and declare in writing that this has been done.
+(5) At the end of the contract, the client shall return to Circula all objects provided or assure Circula in writing or in text form that they have been deleted.
+The client shall delete or destroy all copies of the software and shall assure Circula in writing or text form that this has been done.

 § 6 Error classes, response times, availability